SQLite

 • Unknown: An error condition that should not occur.

-The RAFT column displays information on the node's Raft log ID and the leader log ID.
+The Raft column displays information on the node’s Raft log ID and the leader log ID.
 A green color indicates that the two values are equal, meaning that the follower node is up to date.
 An orange color indicates that the follower is about 10% behind the leader Raft Log ID.
 In case of a read operation, the node will require an update from the leader node, and the client may need to wait a bit before the operation is completed.
 A red color indicates that the follower node is more than 10% behind the leader Raft Log ID.

-The CONNECTIONS column shows the number of currently established connections in the node.
+The Connections column shows the number of currently established connections in the node.

-The CPU, RAM, and DISK values display information on the node's hardware resource usage.
+The CPU, RAM, and Disk values display information on the node’s hardware resource usage.
 By clicking on the CPU or RAM values, you can view a more detailed historical graph.

-The last option symbol contains links to:
+The last Action menu contains links to:

 • Logs: Lists all logs related to the node, which can be filtered by type, date, and log level.